 BecomeSingers is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn More

-Do you know that booming sounds can damage your ears and may cause permanent or temporary hearing loss?
+Do you know that booming sound Waves can damage your ears and may cause permanent or temporary hearing loss?
 I was researching this fact a couple of months ago to understand sounds and the excellent dB for speakers.
-Of course, sounds come in decibels (dB), and you can get the sound decibels by measuring it with a decibel meter.
+Of course, sound waves come in decibels (dB), and you can get the sound decibels by measuring it with a decibel meter.
 Moreover, the higher the decibel is, the louder the sound would be.

 The loudness of speakers is measured in SPL.
 SPL means Sound Pressure Level.
 SPL, of course, is measured in decibels.
 Aside from SPL, you also need to consider the speaker’s sensitivity and efficiency ratings.

 Many so-called experts maintain that one should look for speakers with higher wattage because they think that speakers with higher wattage are louder.
 However, this advice may not be entirely right.
 In fact, it is wrong.
 For example, if you would buy two different brands of speakers with the same wattage, you may assume that their volume outputs (SPL) would be the same.
 But more often, this is not the case.
 So, you would ask why do two different brands of speakers with the same wattage have different SPL?

 The point is that wattage can never be the sole basis of the loudness of a speaker System.
 It is the dB sensitivity difference that matters.
 For example, if you compare a 300W speaker to a 600W, you might assume that the 600W speaker system would be louder.
 However, if the 300W speaker comes with more than 3.01 dB sensitivity, then the 300W would be louder.